One Helluva Problem

 (1) Yes — they are embodied

 In one scenario, humans destined for Hell are resurrected with their own fallen body, but endowed with a special kind of ‘immortality’ — the ability to endure infinite torment with a mortal body.
 However, besides the sheer absurdity and lack of biblical support for this suggestion, it would mean that humans in Hell still (or, again) bear God’s image, since they endure torment with a body created by God.
 Now we are back at the fundamental issue of how creation relates to election (see part 1).

 (2) No — they are disembodied

 In another scenario, those going to Hell are not resurrected at all, but are tormented forever as a soul.
-This reveals a covert assumption of the immortality of the soul, which is pseudo(!)-Platonic, let alone biblical.
+This reveals a covert assumption of the unconditional immortality of the soul, which is pseudo(!)-Platonic, let alone biblical.
 As Origen tirelessly points out in On First Principles, only God exists bodilessly; humans always exist with a body.